10d9e/fhe-lwr/README.md

 *Let's take a moment to think about this...*

-The process of bootstrapping in an LWR-based scheme would indeed look different from LWE bootstrapping.
+*The process of bootstrapping in an LWR-based scheme would indeed look different from LWE bootstrapping.
 If designed properly, it could potentially offer efficiency gains, especially since you could potentially avoid some of the complex Gaussian sampling typically associated with LWE.
-However, these gains would need to be carefully balanced against the potential security risks and the challenges associated with managing deterministic errors through multiple rounds of computation.
+However, these gains would need to be carefully balanced against the potential security risks and the challenges associated with managing deterministic errors through multiple rounds of computation.*

 *If we're to stretch our imagination...*

-It's like you have a clockwork mechanism (LWR) versus a fluid one (LWE).
+*It's like you have a clockwork mechanism (LWR) versus a fluid one (LWE).
 The clockwork might be more predictable, which seems like it would make things easier to manage — until you realize that clockwork can fall out of sync just as fluid systems can become turbulent.
-The challenge is not just about managing the error but ensuring that, in doing so, you don't introduce weaknesses or complexities elsewhere in the system.
+The challenge is not just about managing the error but ensuring that, in doing so, you don't introduce weaknesses or complexities elsewhere in the system.*

-In summary, while there may be potential for efficiency in an "LWR bootstrap" due to the deterministic nature of errors, realizing this efficiency in practice while maintaining security and correctness is a significant challenge.
+While there may be potential for efficiency in an "LWR bootstrap" due to the deterministic nature of errors, realizing this efficiency in practice while maintaining security and correctness is a significant challenge.
 The idea is intriguing, but it requires further research to determine its viability.

 **Bootstrapping on LWR**